saraswat/ClockedX10Sem/Readme.txt

 under preparation for a journal submission.

-The main technical result is a static characterization of the happens before relation on substatements P and Q of a statement S. P hb Q should be the case precisely when in all execution sequences for S the step labeled with P occurs before the step labeled with Q.
+The main technical result is a static characterization of the happens before relation on basic sub-statements P and Q of a statement S. P hb Q should be the case precisely when in all execution sequences for S the step labeled with P occurs before the step labeled with Q.